dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 ## Lifetime and registration options

 To demonstrate the difference between the lifetime and registration options, consider the following interfaces that represent tasks as an operation with a unique identifier, `OperationId`.
-Depending on how the lifetime of a service is configured, the container provides either the same or a different instance of the service to the requesting class.
+Depending on how the lifetime of an operations service is configured for the following interfaces, the container provides either the same or a different instance of the service when requested by a class:

 ::: moniker range=">= aspnetcore-2.1"